DmitriBogdanov/UTL/docs/module_parallel.md

 Naive use of [std::async](https://en.cppreference.com/w/cpp/thread/async) and [std::thread](https://en.cppreference.com/w/cpp/thread/thread) suffers greatly from the overhead of thread creation, this overhead makes small tasks (under a few ms) largely inefficient and introduces a great degree of performance instability.

 [Thread pools](https://en.wikipedia.org/wiki/Thread_pool) are a classic solution to this problem.
 There are many existing implementations in C++, most of them tend to use a shared-queue design.
-This approach is easy to implement and works for simple parallelization, however it doesn't scale well as tasks get more granular.
+This approach is easy to implement and works for simple parallelization, however it doesn't really function for scatter-gather workloads with nested subtasks.

-There is also a problem of recursive workloads, something as simple as splitting a task into awaitable subtasks will deadlock the **vast majority** of thread pool implementations found online (even the ones that do implement work-stealing as they tend to work only with detached recursion), which was the initial motivation behind writing this library.
+Something as simple as splitting a task into awaitable subtasks will deadlock the **vast majority** of thread pool implementations found online (even the ones that do implement work-stealing as they tend to work only with detached recursion), which was the initial motivation behind writing this library.

-### Why work-stealing
+### What is work-stealing

 Large concurrency frameworks such as [OpenMP](https://en.wikipedia.org/wiki/OpenMP) and [Intel TBB](https://github.com/uxlfoundation/oneTBB) tend to use work-stealing design where each thread keeps its own queue of tasks and steals work from the backs of other queues when its own queue gets exhausted.
 Such approach introduces a whole slew of potential benefits: